wetryingtodorock/getblock-docs/en/rpc-service/arb/ws/arbitrum_shh_post.md

 ---
-title: arbitrum:shh_post \[WebSocket\] {disallowed}
+title: arbitrum:shh_post  {disallowed} - Arbitrum
-description: Sends a whisper message.Note this method is deprecated.
+description: Example code for the arbitrum:shh_post  {disallowed} ws method. Сomplete guide on how to use arbitrum:shh_post  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters